nikita-nmc/INFOMGMT399-MyHauora/README.md

 1. Dashboard source files
 2. Dashboard website link (text file, and also included below)
 3. SQL Database backup file (text file containing a Google Drive Link)
-4. 4 Python files for processing and loading the dataset
+4. Four Python files for processing and loading the dataset

 Our live dashboard is at https://myhauora.co.nz/